omics-datascience/modulector/README.md

 ## License

-This repository is distributed under the terms of the MIT license.
+The Modulector source code and project-authored documentation are distributed under the terms of the MIT license.
+Upstream datasets, database contents, and data-derived records are excluded from that licence; see [DATA-LICENSES.md](DATA-LICENSES.md).

 [multiomix-site]: https://multiomix.org/